AakashSasikumar/StockMate/README.md

 Currently, the implemented features for StockMate include

-1. A framework for regression models
+1. Frameworks for Forecaster and Agent creation
+2. Framework for stock data retrieval with proxy rotation
-2. A web UI for forecaster creation
+3. A fully fledged web UI viewing models and managing agent subscriptions
     - I have no skills in making good UIs or websites; I shamelessly copied [an open source dashboard](https://github.com/BlackrockDigital/startbootstrap-sb-admin-2).
-3. A framework for up-to-date stock data retrieval
 4. A tool for updating NSE Indices

 The following models have been implemented,